The minimal resolution property for points on general curves: Stability in exact sequences on nodal curves

 4pt

-It therefore remains to argue that \(F_b\) is unique.
+It therefore remains to argue that \(F_b\) is unique among all subbundles of $\mathcal{E}_b$ having rank $f$ and slope $\mu$.
 Assume to the contrary that \(F_b\) and \(F_b'\) are two proper subbundles of slope \(\mu\) and rank \(f\).
 Dualizing if necessary, we may suppose without loss of generality that \(f = \min\{s, q\}\).
 Note that the saturation of \(F_b + F_b'\subseteq \E_b\) has slope at least (and therefore exactly) \(\mu\).
 If this saturation is a proper subbundle of \(\E_b\), then specializing to \(b_i\) along any arc, \(\E_{b_i}\) has a subbundle of slope \(\mu\) which is not stable.
-However, using \eqref{seq-stab}, no such subbundle exists.
+However, using \eqref{seq-stab}, no such subbundle exists, since the Jordan-H\"older filtration of $\E_{b_i}$ has only two factors.

 3pt